• Start Here!

 Don’t get me wrong, this article is not at all a pro-dog-eaters manifesto.

 However, to be fair with the Vietnamese, I should point out that the dogs raised for the meat cannot be considered as “pets.”
-They are grown in the same farms that grow chickens, pigs and cows destined to the market.
+They are grown on the same farms that grow chickens, pigs, and cows destined to the market.

-Sure, these dogs probably spend their life in a cage before to get slaughtered, which is sad.
-But in my opinion it would be hypocritical to claim that pigs or chickens receive a better treatment.
+Sure, these dogs probably spend their life in a cage before getting slaughtered, which is sad.
+But in my opinion, it would be hypocritical to claim that pigs or chickens receive better treatment.

 Your email address will not be published.
 Required fields are marked *